 Remote Management Software

-The unit can be integrated with turnstiles and doors to provide automated access.
-When a stranger is detected or a person is identified to have high temperature, the unit can lock the access to the facility.
+The unit can be integrated with turnstiles and door locks to provide automated access.
+When a stranger is detected or a person is identified to have high temperature, the unit can block the persons access to the facility.
+The unit supports relay and Weigand interfaces for integration with external card access control systems and magnetic door locks.

 Mounting & Installations